marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: Admin - Possibility to select and delete several items at a time, using ctrl or shift + click
 * TWEAK: Do not Gzip content on LiteSpeed servers
 * TWEAK: Prevent Required field error to be shown when a layer is hidden by conditional logic action